-Dating is meant to seek out someone who you think could be a potential spouse.
-It is an activity of discovering each other’s personalities and background and there is no commitment to marriage.
+Dating is a process meant to seek out someone who you think could be a potential spouse.
+It is an activity of discovering each other’s personalities and background and there is usually no immediate commitment to marriage.

 The person you are dating might be the right person or he/she might actually be the wrong person for you.
 However, the aim of dating is to find out whether the person you like could become more than just a friend, but potentially be the one whom you could spend the rest of your life with.

 Courtship however is more serious and reflects more commitment than dating.
 Courtship is meant to show the one you love that he/she is your true love and you have the genuine intention to marry.
 Courtship reveals that you have found the one whom you want to spend the rest of your life with and you are making practical life steps to get married to that person in the future.

 Dating & Courtship Must Be Biblical